 Service Connect is a workflow and application integrator while enforcing your business rules.
 Here are some ways you can use Service Connect:

 - When you enter a sales order into a customer relationship management (CRM) solution, such as Epicor Clientele, you can create an invoice and a purchase order in Epicor Enterprise.
 The invoice and purchase order use some of the sales order data, and some of the sales order data may be converted to match what the financial application expects.

 - When you enter a new employee into the human resources (HR) system, you can send a request to set up a new account to the payroll application as well as send an email welcoming the employee to the company.

 - You can create a new customer record using a spreadsheet and then run a query against the database to retrieve updated customer table data.

 - When a credit hold is placed on a customer, you can send an email to the customer’s sales account manager.

 - You can regularly import queued external support requests into an automated customer support system.

 If you want to know more about Service Connect or you have a need for it now, our IT staff, led by Jon Farley, are ready to assist you.
 Call us at 818-887-9162.

-We have helped hundreds of our customers launch Epicor successfully.
-Let us help you!!!
+We have helped hundreds of our customers launch Epicor ERP software.
+Let us help you!

-If you are interested in working together, click on "Contact Us" below and send an inquiry.
-We will get back to you as soon as we can!
+Click on "Contact Us" below and send an inquiry.
+We will get back to you ASAP!